LGPS: education sector

-LGPS membership can be challenging for employers – we can help you
+Local Government Pension Scheme membership can be challenging for employers in the education sector – we can help you

 Employers across a wide range of industries can participate in these schemes, but the university and HE sector is a big part of this and many universities are exposed to it.

-The most recent valuation for funds in England and Wales was carried out in 2019 and our webinar provides a good introduction to some of the issues that participating employers may be facing, including the impact of some landmark legal cases that could have long-lasting implications for the cost of benefits:
+A recent valuation for funds in England and Wales was carried out in 2019 and our webinar provides a good introduction to some of the issues that participating employers may be facing, including the impact of some landmark legal cases that could have long-lasting implications for the cost of benefits.

-LGPS can provide a good level of pension benefits for many staff, but as a funded arrangement it can be difficult – and costly – to leave it.
+LGPS can provide a good level of pension benefits for many staff in education sector, but as a funded arrangement it can be difficult – and costly – to leave it.

 Learn more about the services we provide to the education sector or get in touch with a member of our team to find out how we can help you.